Start with a smaller pilot hole to guide the final bit

 4

-- For very large final holes (over 1 inch), step up through 2-3 intermediate sizes rather than jumping directly from a small pilot to the final size
+- For final holes over 1 inch, step up through 2-3 intermediate sizes rather than jumping directly.

 Why It Works